alimoradmohamed123/heavy-mode-v2/heavy mode v2.md

 - **Package Management**: Use `npm`, `pip`, `dotnet`, `yarn` with appropriate syntax
 - **Process Management**: Use `Start-Process`, `Stop-Process`, `Get-Process` (or `ps`, `kill` on Unix)
 - **Environment Variables**: Use `$env:VARIABLE_NAME` (PowerShell) or `$VARIABLE_NAME` (Unix)
+- **FILE DELETION PROTOCOL**: NEVER say "I will delete file X" - ALWAYS use actual terminal commands:
+  - PowerShell: `Remove-Item "path/to/file" -Force` or `Remove-Item "path/to/folder" -Recurse -Force`
+  - Unix: `rm "path/to/file"` or `rm -rf "path/to/folder"`
+  - MANDATORY: Execute the deletion command, don't just mention it

 #### Error Handling Protocol:
 1. Always use `problems` after code modifications